-PILnet and the Australian Pro Bono Centre (Centre) have joined forces to create a new Global Pro Bono Climate Action Portal.
-The Portal will feature case studies from across the globe that illustrate the broad range of activities (in addition to litigation) that lawyers are undertaking to combat climate change on a pro bono basis.
-We are now actively seeking case studies to add to the Portal before it is launched.
+PILnet and the Australian Pro Bono Centre (Centre) have joined forces to create the Global Pro Bono Climate Action Portal.
+The Portal features case studies from across the globe that illustrate the broad range of activities (in addition to litigation) that lawyers are undertaking to combat climate change on a pro bono basis.
+We are actively seeking case studies to add to the Portal on an ongoing basis.

 The Portal follows the success of the Centre’s 2020 Pro Bono Guide to the Climate Crisis.
 The Guide describes 15 different ways that lawyers can dedicate their expertise, experience, and resources through pro bono work to help tackle the climate crisis with compelling case studies from around the world.
 The Portal will build on the Guide, by featuring a regularly updated and evolving range of case studies from a larger number of countries to inspire and inform the global legal profession.

-If you’re a lawyer who has worked pro bono to fight climate change, or an NGO who worked with lawyers, please submit a case study of your work below!
+If you’re a lawyer who has worked pro bono to fight climate change or an NGO that worked with lawyers, please submit a case study of your work below!

-Please submit all case studies for consideration via this online form.
+Please submit all case studies for consideration via the button below.
 All submitted case studies will be reviewed and considered for inclusion by the Centre and PILnet.